WICG/nav-speculation/triggers.md

 ]}
 ```

-### External speculation rules
+### External speculation rules via script elements

-Like import maps, speculation rules are currently inline-only, with the speculation rules JSON being contained in the `<script>` element's child text content.
+Like import maps, `<script>` elements can currently only load speculation rules inline, with the speculation rules JSON being contained in the `<script>` element's child text content.
 However, [like import maps](https://github.com/WICG/import-maps/issues/235), it would be convenient for authors if we allowed `<script type="speculationrules">` to instead have an `src=""` attribute pointing to an external URL.

+The requirements for external rule sets loaded via the `Speculation-Rules` header would also apply here, such as the use of the `application/speculationrules+json` MIME type.

-Some questions to answer here are the interaction with CSP, and whether a dedicated MIME type is necessary.
+Some questions to answer here include the interaction with CSP.
 The answers might not necessarily be the same for import maps and speculation rules, since import maps give a more direct ability to interfere with script execution.

 ### More speculation actions